m-delfino/influenzanet-setup-guide/redeploying-changes/1-change-types.md

 2. Changes like new emails, surveys or studies do not need a re-deployment.

 3. Configurations changes like changing ReCAPTCHA keys, mongo credentials, changing period between new weekly surveys, and changing user sign up limits do not need a re-deployment.
-General rule of thumb here is to refer to the deployment files in [Cluster Management](https://github.com/influenzanet/cluster-management).
+General rule of thumb here is to refer to the deployment files in [cluster management](https://github.com/influenzanet/cluster-management).
 Any env variable defined in these files can be changed on the fly, without a re-deploying a new version.

 **Next**: [Redeploying Changes](../redeploying-changes/2-build-and-redeploy.md)